sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

     - As you may have guessed, whether this property is present or absent depends on whether `{includeDocs: }`  has value of `true` (the default) or `false` in the options object that is the second argument to `db.query()`
   - If the property name passed to `db.query()` does not exist in any doc in the database, the resulting `rows` object will be an empty array.
 - The doc with `_id: unique-id-3` which we had deleted is _not_ present in the results.
 This behavior is consistent with the behavior of `db.get()` but is different from the behavior of `db.allDocs()` which had returned a mangled form of the deleted document in its results.
-- It is not obvious, but the results are sorted by the value of the `"key":`.
-TODO: Confirm this.. that the results are indeed sorted by default by the key value.
+- The results are sorted by the value of the `"key":` by default in ascending order.
+This is consistent with the query behavior described in the documentation, where results are sorted by the index field (similar to CouchDB's behavior).

 Now let's run the following query in order to avoid having the entire doc included in the result.
 This will shorten the query results that we will have to look at, in the rest of this section.